bigmlcom/bigml-node/docs/index.md

 -----------------------------------------

-Each type of resource has its own `list` method that allows you to retrieve resources of that kind.
+Each type of resource has its own `list` method that allows you to retrieve groups of available resources of that kind.
 You can also add some filters to select specific subsets of them and even order the results.
 The returned list will show the 20 most recent resources.
 That limit can be modified by setting the `limit` argument in the query string.
 For more information about the syntax of query strings filters and orderings, you can check the fields labeled as *filterable* and *sortable* in the listings section of [BigML documentation](<https://bigml.com/developers>) for each resource.
-To write an example we can see how to list the first 20 sources
+As an example, we can see how to list the first 20 sources

 ```js
     var bigml = require('bigml');